-In compliance with the Federal Family Education Rights and Privacy Act of 1974 as amended (FERPA), the College restricts select third parties from having access to your Personally Identifiable Information (PII) and education record.
+In compliance with the Federal Family Education Rights and Privacy Act of 1974 as amended (FERPA), the College restricts select third parties from having access to a student's Personally Identifiable Information (PII) and education record.
 PII includes, but is not limited to, social security and other identifying numbers.
-Your education record includes, but is not limited to, grades, course schedules, and attendance records.
-The restriction of sharing this information applies, but is not limited to, your parents, guardian, or spouse.
+Student education record includes, but is not limited to, grades, course schedules, and attendance records.
+The restriction of sharing this information applies, but is not limited to, the student's parents, guardian, or spouse.
 This limitation of disclosure does not include Directory Information.

-If you wish to grant a third party, such as a parent, access to your grade reports, education record, and other official correspondence, you must complete and sign an authorization waiver.
-This waiver will remain in effect unless you revoke it in writing.
-Students may change their FERPA waiver at any time by completing the appropriate form at the Student Development House or the Student Solutions Center.
-The College assumes no liability for honoring your instructions about to whom you will waive, and will not waive, your rights to privacy.
+If a student wishes to grant a third party, such as a parent, access to grade reports, education record, and other official correspondence, the student must complete and sign an authorization waiver.
+This waiver will remain in effect unless the student revokes it in writing.
+Students may change their FERPA waiver at any time by completing the appropriate form at the Student Solutions Center.
+The college assumes no liability for honoring student instructions about to whom he/she will waive, and will not waive, rights to privacy.

-Note: Notices of alcohol and drug offense, disaffiliation, suspension, housing probation, or expulsion, as well as if a student withdraws from college, will be forwarded to parent or legal guardian independent of FERPA waiver status.
+Note: Notices of alcohol and drug offense, disaffiliation, suspension, housing probation, or expulsion, as well as if a student withdraws from college, may be forwarded to parent or legal guardian independent of FERPA waiver status.
 Spouses have no rights to this or other education record information without the written consent of the student.